VedantSinngh/Elitefit/README.md

-Below is a fully updated `README.md` for your EliteFit project, incorporating the latest details from your code, the Appwrite integration we’ve worked on, and ensuring it reflects the current state of your React Native fitness app built with Expo.
-This version includes updated prerequisites, setup instructions, project structure, dependencies, and notes based on our recent work to ensure successful login functionality with Appwrite.

----

 # EliteFit - React Native Fitness App

 EliteFit is a React Native mobile application built with Expo, designed to help users track their fitness journey.
 It features a smooth onboarding process, Appwrite-based authentication, a tab-based interface for home, stats, plans, and profile settings, and integrates with Appwrite for data persistence.